Pupil Premium

 Ensure there is no hardship that hinders learning

-We want all students to have all of the equipment, uniform, resources and technology they need to succeed in education.
+We want all students to have all the equipment, uniform, resources and technology they need to succeed in education.
 We want pupils to feel safe on the journey to and from school at school, as well as at school and have excellent attendance and punctuality.